 A New Call to Service

-My wife, Jordan, and I are expecting our first child next year.
+My wife, Jordan, and I welcomed our first child this year.
 We are an unusual couple in this era of vitriolic partisan politics: I am a Democrat, and she is a Republican.

 When it comes to politics, Jordan, a former police officer, and I share similar values and goals and sometimes differ on the path to get there.
 You know what we argue about?
 It isn’t the federal tax code.
 It’s how often I take out the trash.